One of the most important tips on how to study best for the GED exam and be successful on the four subtests test is to become optimally prepared.

 You should take several practice tests and find out what you need to focus on to fill your knowledge gaps.

 Make sure you’ve got the right study materials and don’t procrastinate!
-Last-minute stress is one of the serious hurdles to success on any test, and this also applies to the GED.
+Last-minute stress is one of the serious hurdles to success on any test, and this also applies to the GED test.

 On test day, be sure to wear comfortable clothes.
 There’s no need to get distracted by your wardrobe during the GED® test.
 That’s the last thing you want.